 Book buyback is held during the scheduled finals week of each semester.
 Select books are bought back yearround.

-If you have questions regarding buyback, please stop by.
-Buyback is easy and you may get cash back for your books.
+If you have questions regarding buyback, please stop by or call us at 815-599-3729.
+Buyback is easy and you may get cash back for your books